castore-dev/castore/packages/dynamodb-event-storage-adapter/README.md

 Note that:

-- All the event stores involved in the transaction need to use the `DynamoDbSingleTableEventStorageAdapter`
+- All the event stores involved in the transaction need to use the `DynamoDBSingleTableEventStorageAdapter`
 - This util inherits of the [`TransactWriteItem` API](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/transaction-apis.html#transaction-apis-txwriteitems) limitations: It can target up to 100 distinct events in one or more DynamoDB tables within the same AWS account and in the same Region.

 ### 🔑 IAM